maanmehta/TreeHsBeginAndro_StormyWeather/README.md

 # Weather Android App
-## Detailed Design and Functionality
+Detailed Design and Functionality

+## About this app

 This android app provides following features using established Google design patterns and Google APIs: